UofMontreal-Multiexpo/uom.dat/README.md

 1. Clone the repository or download a ZIP copy.
 2. In RStudio, open the project file `oedb-analysis-tools.Rproj`.
-3. Install the required packages by running `install.packages(c("arules", "network", "sna", "ggsci"))`.
+3. Install the required packages by running `install.packages(c("arules", "ggsci", "mathjaxr", network", "sna"))`.
 4. In the "Build" menu, click on the "Install and Restart" item.